fishfollower/SAM/docs/refit.md

 ------------- |----------------
-`fit`     |     a sam fit or the name of a fit from stockassessment.org `newConf`     |     list changes to the configuration `...`     |     Arguments passed to sam.fit
+`fit`     |     a sam fit or the name of a fit from stockassessment.org `newConf`     |     list changes to the configuration `startingValues`     |     list of parameter values to use as starting values `...`     |     Arguments passed to sam.fit